 Toad took a deep breath and stepped back from his father and made the minutest of nods at his mother.
 "It seems I have no choice but to comply."

 "None.
 At.
-All," his father said, punctuating the words with a fingertip into Toad's chest.
+All."
+His father punctuated the words with a fingertip into Toad's chest.

 Toad stepped back, bowed curtly, and said, "I shall take my leave, then.
 First light will come early."

 After he pulled the door shut, he stayed in the hall outside a few more minutes, merely to have the pleasure of listening to his father be lectured, too.
 There was no doubt it would happen.
 It had been written on his mother's face since the first minutes in the carriage.

 "You and Haverford have utterly spoiled David!
 You have turned a dear, sweet little boy into a man of no honor, and I will not allow you to place all the blame on him, nor punish him to the ends of the earth.
 You have already taken that which means most by forbidding his marriage to the girl you chose for him before he was old enough to speak."

 "We agree he must be separated from Sally, lest she be ruined by naught but the heat when they look at each other.
 We agree he absolutely must finish a degree and travel outside the Courts of Europe before he inherits anything, and we cannot allow him to make a runaway marriage—nor any marriage before he can treat a woman respectfully.
 And he cannot be allowed to corrupt his sister or her chances in four years.
 The very idea he cannot see the dishonor in what he has done, nor consider the impact to Sarah or Almyra...
 That I have to pray my daughter does not learn to romanticize a man like her brother...
 It breaks my heart to think how we have failed."